bhargavramveeravajjula/Data-Engineering-and-Analytics-Portfolio/README.md

 # About Me

-**bhargavramveeravajjula/Portfolio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🌱 I’m currently learning to gain comprehensive knowledge in data analysis at my own pace, focusing on building a strong foundation in key concepts such as data manipulation, statistical analysis, data visualization, and working with tools like Excel, SQL, Python, and Power BI.
 This self-directed learning approach allows me to deeply understand each concept and develop practical skills that will support my future career in data-driven decision-making.

 - 👯 I’m looking to collaborate on data analysis projects that involve data visualization, statistical modeling, and predictive analytics.
 I’m particularly interested in projects that utilize tools such as Excel, SQL, Python, and Power BI to uncover insights and support decision-making.
 Whether it's analyzing large datasets, optimizing business processes, or developing dashboards, I am eager to contribute and learn alongside others.